espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

    -  0: the result is not ordered according to RSSI.
    -  1: the result is ordered according to RSSI.

 -  **<print mask>**: determine whether the following parameters are shown in the result of :ref:`AT+CWLAP <cmd-LAP>`.
-Default: 0x1F.
-If you set them to 0, it means not showing the corresponding parameters; if you set them as 1, it means showing the corresponding parameters.
+Default: 0x7FF.
+If you set them to 1, it means showing the corresponding parameters; if you set them as 0, it means NOT showing the corresponding parameters.

    -  bit 0: determine whether <ecn> will be shown.
    -  bit 1: determine whether <ssid> will be shown.